siddhi-io/siddhi-io-file/README.md

 ======================================

-The **siddhi-io-file extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that processes event streams based on unique events.
-Siddhi-io-file is used to receive/publish event data from/to file.
+The **siddhi-io-file extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> which is used to receive/publish event data from/to file.
 It supports both binary and text formats.

 Find some useful links below: